prem313/Prefix-to-assembly/README.md

 # Prefix to Assembly Code Generator

 This project is a Prefix to Assembly Code Generator, implemented in C++.
 It takes a prefix expression as input, processes it, generates assembly code based on the expression, and calculates the result of the expression.
-The generated assembly code is saved to a file named `assemblyCode.txt`.

 ## Features